 What else makes FreeTech Project different?
 In addition to creating fun and friendly spaces within which people can work together to gain and share skills, we also try as much as possible to focus on more ethical technology, such as alternatives to expensive devices or operating systems from the likes of Apple and Microsoft, instead raising awareness of “open source” options such as Android and Linux (and yes, we explain what on earth “open source” is!)
 We are also strictly non-profit.

 You seem quite passionate about privacy and security – are you?
 What gave it away?
 It may be why we often mention our comprehensive data protection privacy notices – and why we always ask consent for any information we get, as all organisations ought to!

 How do I sign up?
 Our newsletter keeps people informed of upcoming modules and other happenings at FreeTech Project, which you can join by clicking here.
 The newsletter lets you know how to sign up for the particular module you’re interested in — in-person with Pay I.T.
-Forward, or online learning via Tech for the Terrified, Taking on Tech, or Free Your Tech.
-For the latter three of those online, before each workshop you receive a link in your email inbox to click on to join that workshop, and voila.
+Forward, or online learning via Tea & Tech.
+For the latter, online, before each workshop you receive a link in your email inbox to click on to join that workshop, and voila.

 Why do I get asked for feedback?
-We have enjoyed over ten years of delivery by changing and evolving our approach to meet the demands of our community, engaging participants in shaping what we do.
+We have enjoyed over ten years of delivery by constantly changing, evolving, and adapting our approach to meet the demands of our community, engaging participants in shaping what we do.
 As we provide evidence of demand, it also enables us to procure crucial funding to keep our modules “pay-as-you-feel.”

 How do I get regular on-going tech support from FreeTech Project?
 We’re glad you asked!
-Friends of FreeTech Project can access Q&A videos, a podcast, tutorials, hints and tips – as well as soon offering all our video courses! – and much more for different membership levels!
-You can join for as little as £5 a month – and can do so by clicking here.
+Friends of FreeTech Project can ask for help at any time via email, and you can join for as little as £1 a month – which you can do by clicking here.